DeanPol/master-doshi/README.md

 - Initialized database details and created Verb model.
 - Generated prisma schema and added global prisma client.
 - Installed ts-node for database seeding and created sample data for display.

+### 0.0.6

+Database model representation.

+- Records from database fetched using async methods.
+- Passing fetched props from Server-Side components to Client-Side.
+- Using shuffling and filtering methods to correctly display unique values for the quiz.